-If the school TA judgements were not amended during the visit, then the school can undertake this remoderation and resubmit the data.
+If the school TA judgements were not amended during the visit, then the school can undertake this remoderation and resubmit the data (please refer to section 8.6 of the Teacher Assessment Guidance).

-If moderators had to amend some of the TA judgements then the LA will undertake re-moderation of the additional evidence.
+If moderators had to amend some of the TA judgements then the LA will undertake re-moderation of the additional evidence to confirm the final TA judgement.